 - Teeth grinding due to stomach pain.

 - Dark feces with digested blood.

-- Animals that looked healthy are found death and very pale.
+- Previously healthy looking animals are found dead and very pale.

 Causes / Contributing Factors

-Usually there is more than one cause.
-It can include nutritional factors, physical properties of the feed, management deficiencies that result in stress, and infections.
+Usually there is more than one cause which could include nutritional factors, physical properties of the feed, and faults in management that result in stress and infections.

-- Low fiber diets.
-Use of straw reduces de incidence.
+- Low-fiber diets.
+Use of straw reduces incidence.

 - Vitamin E or selenium deficiencies.

-- High copper levels in the diet, especially when they have low zinc levels.
+- High copper levels in the diet, especially with low zinc levels.

 - High unsaturated fat levels in the feed.

-- Diet particle size (< 400 µm): the most grinded the diet is, the smaller the particle size, which increases ulcers incidence.
+- Diet particle size (< 400 µm): the more fine the diet is, the smaller the particle size, the higher incidence of ulcers.

 - Excessive aggression between sows.

-- Deficient sow management in crates, and tied sows.
+- Deficient sow management in stalls, and tethered sows.

 - Irregular feeding patters and lack of feeder space.